chatxbt/contextd-ts/examples/redis_contextd.md

 ## Usage

-To run this example, make sure you have a Redis server running and the `redis` Python library installed.
-You can install it using `pip install redis`.
+To run this example, ensure you have a Redis server running and the ioredis TypeScript library installed.
+You can install it using: npm install ioredis

 Update the Redis connection details (host, port, etc.) in the code to match your Redis server configuration.